-Above – Joan Winfield in 1942.
+Above and below – Joan Winfield in 1942.
 Press photo, source unknown, in the author’s collection.

 Joan Marie Therese MacGillicuddy was born in Melbourne in 1918, the second child of Dr Maurice and Nell MacGillicuddy, important figures in society and the local charitable community.
 Joan and her older sister Mary Mauricette (born in 1913 and called Billie by the family) had grown up with a love of performance and music.
 Maurice ran a well known and successful medical practice in the city and Richmond.
 Both girls gained fame in Melbourne as musicial prodigies – Mauricette was an accomplished pianist studying at the Melbourne Conservatorium of Music, while Joan, still a student at Catholic Ladies College, was a skilled violinist.